 When considering things to do in Colorado Springs, the most suggested options are Garden of the Gods and Pikes Peak.
 However, there’s so much more to Colorado Springs than these two local attractions (although you should definitely visit both if you haven't yet, because they fully live up to their reputations).
 If you’re looking for new things to do in and around Colorado Springs, give one of these amazing options a try!

 Cheyenne Mountain Zoo

 The country’s only mountainside zoo, the Cheyenne Mountain Zoo offers fun for everyone in your family.
-From feeding giraffes to watching free range wallabies enjoy the summer weather, the Cheyenne Mountain Zoo is a once-in-a-lifetime experience for animal lovers.
+From feeding giraffes to watching free-range wallabies, the Cheyenne Mountain Zoo is a once-in-a-lifetime experience for animal lovers.

-There are dozen of mountain biking trails in and around Colorado Springs for newbies to experts to try out this summer.
-With the stunning views and varying terrains, Colorado Springs is a mountain biking enthusiast’s haven.
-There are also numerous shops to rent mountain bikes from if you’re new to the sport.
+With stunning views and varying terrains, Colorado Springs is a haven for mountain biking enthusiasts—boasting dozens of mountain biking trails in and around the city for everyone from newbies to experts.
+There are also numerous shops to rent mountain bikes from if you’re new to the sport!

 A quaint mountain town at the foot of Pikes Peak, Manitou Springs has eight naturally carbonated mineral spring fountains that are free to the public.
 The adorable community is also home to a vibrant artisan scene, historic restaurants, and natural wonders.

 Just minutes away from Colorado Springs, a day trip to Manitou Springs will be a memorable experience for your and your loved ones.

 A series of waterfalls situated between the Pillars of Hercules, Seven Falls is considered by many to be one of the most beautiful spots in the state.
 Climb the 224 steps to reach additional hiking trails and the banks of the picturesque streams that feed into the falls.
 For true adventurers, ziplining tours are available at Seven Falls.